apiato/documentation/docs/components/main-components/routes.md

 ## Code Example

-Routes are defined exactly like the way you defined them in Laravel.
+Routes are defined exactly as you would define them in Laravel.

 ```php
 use Illuminate\Support\Facades\Route;